 3. Oral Supplements

-Ashwagandha extract is readily available in the form of capsules and gummies.
+Ashwagandha extract is readily available in the form of herbal supplements like capsules and gummies.
 You can take an oral supplement with your breakfast or lunch to incorporate the herb into your regular diet.
-However, consult your doctor before take any supplements.
+However, consult your doctor before taking any supplements.

 4. Make A Tea